-Placement examinations: Four written placement examinations (two in music history and two in music theory) and examinations in aural and piano skills are administered during the orientation period of each semester.
+Placement examinations: Written placement examinations in music history and music theory and examinations in aural and piano skills are administered during the orientation period of each semester.
 Prospective students must complete all placement examinations prior to initial registration as degree candidates.

-The two music history examinations include composers, terms, styles, and music literature from early Gregorian chant to the present.
+The music history examination includes composers, terms, styles, and music literature from early Gregorian chant to the present.
 The two theory examinations cover contrapuntal and harmonic practice of the 18th and 19th centuries, some aspects of Renaissance modal counterpoint, and various compositional techniques of the 20th century.
 The aural examination consists of two parts: (1) aural skills: interval identification, recognition of compositional procedures and dictation (melodic, harmonic and contrapuntal); and (2) sight singing (unaccompanied, accompanied and contrapuntal).